 During the late 1880’s, the first coal-fueled power plants were built in New York City to generate electricity, about 110 volts of it that could travel just a mile or two along power lines connected to only 50-60 customers.
 Thomas Edison believed that a source of direct current traveling outward from a power plant at relatively low voltages was a safe and reliable way for Americans to light up his newly invented light bulb.
 But others disagreed.
 The problem with Edison’s design was that only a small amount of electricity could travel a short distance before heat loss within the power lines caused the current to be diminished.

 The challenge to Edison’s direct current was Nikola Tesla’s invention of AC power.
 Tesla demonstrated the usefulness of creating a stream of electrons that produced a current by continually changing direction rather than traveling in a straight line.
 An alternating current is in the form of a wavelength that flows in one direction and then reverses.
 AC current usually cycles at the rate of 60 times per second, or 60 Hertz, meaning the electric current that flows from power lines into our homes changes direction at a rate of 120 times per second.

-The distribution of alternating current differed as well.
-The problem at the time was finding a way to make electricity accessible to a larger number of customers at a greater distance from where the power was being generated.
+A safe and efficient way to distribute AC power was a challenge as well.
+The problem Tesla faced was finding a way to make electricity accessible to a larger number of customers at a greater distance from where the power was being generated.
 The friction that was causing heat loss within the power lines was proportional to the amount of current flowing through them; the larger the current, the more heat was lost.
 And since an increase in current required a higher number of volts to power it through the lines, there needed to be a way to increase both voltage and current, while resistance stayed constant, and then distribute a safe amount of electricity to the customer.